 The end result of the design and flawed FDA approval process lead to thousands of people now with Stryker hip replacements that are now in possible need of removal.
 The design and coating did not protect these patients from the same problems that other MoM hip replacements had already had: fretting and corrosion of the metal components.
 These patients were now at risk for metal poisoning, subjected to pain as the device begins to fail and headed for a long and difficult removal and recovery process.

 The recall for the Stryker hip replacement happened on July 6, 2012.
 Since then, most patients that have received this defective medical device have begun the process of having medical tests to check for metal poisoning, as well as other tests and screenings to analyze whether they must have the device removed.
 Instead of having a hip that was thought to last 20 years, many of these devices are beginning to fail within as little as one year.
 Although having the device replaced is covered by Stryker under the recall, many of these patients may be entitled to further compensation through filing a Stryker hip replacement lawsuit.

-As in the DePuy recall and subsequent lawsuit, patients that received the Strker hip replacement may also receive monetary compensation for the pain and disruption these defective devices have had on their lives.
+As in the DePuy recall and subsequent lawsuit, patients that received the Stryker hip replacement may also receive monetary compensation for the pain and disruption these defective devices have had on their lives.
 In addition to covering medical costs, patients may receive compensation for lost wages, resulting disability and the pain that they were subjected to.
-At Rosenfeld Injury Lawyers LLC, we have helped many of our clients in past cases receive compensation for defective medical devices, including hip replacements and we are currently taking on Stryker hip replacement patients.
+At Drug Law Center, we have helped many of our clients in past cases receive compensation for defective medical devices, including hip replacements and we are currently taking on Stryker hip replacement patients.

 Our team has specialized experience in medical device lawsuits and we have worked specifically on metal on metal hip defect cases since they first began.
-Rosenfeld Injury Lawyers LLC understand the complex nature of these cases and we are here to answer any questions you have regarding your case.
+Drug Law Center understand the complex nature of these cases and we are here to answer any questions you have regarding your case.